Cristian5tarellas/Wargames/Krypton/Level_4.md

   pass_code+="$(echo -e $avg_letter | sort -rn | awk '{print $2}' | xargs | head -c 1)"
 done
 ```
-This section is responsible of splitting the text in blocks of length 6 (the same lenght of the key) and explore for each position in a loop from 1 to the length of the key (*shift_max*) the letter with a higher frequency.
-The output of this part is the following:
+This script block splits the text into blocks of 6 (*shift_max*) and loops through each position to find the letter with the highest frequency.

+The resulting output is as follows:
 ```bash
 Decrypting the key